- Email Fraud

 - Protecting yourself from fraudulent or Phishing emails.

-- We have been hard at work making Citibank online even better (the link should go back to ("You are now viewing the newly enhanced Citibank Online").
+- We have been hard at work making Citibank online even better.

 Email fraud - spoof (also known as phishing or hoax)